Installing MySQL/MariaDB

 podman logs mysql 2>&1 | grep GENERATED

-podman -d -e MYSQL_ROOT_PASSWORD=mypassword mysql/mysql-Server
+podman run -d --name=mysql -e MYSQL_ROOT_PASSWORD=mypassword mysql/mysql-server

 Starting a MariaDB Server Instance

-podman run -d --name=mariadb -ed MYSQL_ROOT_PASSWORD=mypassword -d mariadb/server
+podman run -d --name=mariadb -ed MYSQL_ROOT_PASSWORD=mypassword mariadb/server

 Password blank default for MariaDB